-Scott C. Wylie Chairman, Chief Executive Officer and President Important Notice Regarding the Availability of Proxy Materials for the 2022 Annual Meeting of Shareholders to Be Held on June 8, 2022: This proxy statement and our 2021 Annual Report are available at www.proxyvote.com.
+Scott C. Wylie Chairman, Chief Executive Officer, and President of First Western Financial, Inc.

+Important Notice Regarding the Availability of Proxy Materials for the 2024 Annual Meeting of Shareholders to Be Held on June 5, 2024: Our proxy statement and 2023 Annual Report are available at www.proxyvote.com.